 In our model, there are many caveats for a binary to lead to a retrograde orbit.
-Specifically, at the moment of the second collapse leading to the formation of the binary BH: \begin{enumerate}[i] \item the spins must be non-zero and aligned, \item there must be no spin tossing during BH formation (i.e. the spin direction must not be random), \item the natal kick needs to be either moderate or large---something that I showed is particularly difficult to reconcile with the complete collapse scenario, and \item the direction of the natal kick need to be either isotropically distributed or biased toward the negative tangential direction. \end{enumerate} If the above conditions are met, the binary BH would yield $\chi_{\rm eff}<0$, a value often linked to a dynamical formation scenario, and the time-to-coalescence could be considerably reduced.
+Specifically, at the moment of the second collapse leading to the formation of the binary BH: \begin{enumerate}[i] \item the spins must be non-zero and aligned; \item there must be no spin tossing during BH formation (i.e. the spin direction must not be random); \item the natal kick needs to be either moderate or large; this is something that I show is particularly difficult to reconcile with the complete collapse scenario; \item finally, the direction of the natal kick need to be either isotropically distributed or biased toward the negative tangential direction. \end{enumerate} If the above conditions are met, the binary BH would yield $\chi_{\rm eff}<0$.
+This is a value often linked to a dynamical formation scenario and the time to coalescence could be considerably reduced.
 Our findings suggest that neutrino natal kicks are unlikely to induce orbital flips.
 If orbital flips do occur, they are more plausibly explained by (larger) hydrodynamic kicks or spin-tossing.
 Consequently, inferring BH natal kicks from gravitational-wave observations may be challenging.
-The best prospects could come from electromagnetic observations within the Local Group---specifically, future discoveries of BHs in massive binary systems similar to Cygnus X-1 or VFTS 243.
-In addition, BHs with luminous companions in wide binaries---potentially detectable by Gaia---may offer valuable insights into BH formation.
+The best prospects could come from electromagnetic observations within the Local Group; specifically, future discoveries of BHs in massive binary systems similar to Cygnus X-1 or VFTS 243.
+In addition, BHs with luminous companions in wide binaries (potentially detectable by Gaia) could offer valuable insights into BH formation.